MicrosoftDocs/winrt-api/windows.applicationmodel.userdatatasks/userdatataskregenerationproperties_userdatataskregenerationproperties_1221375020.md

 # Windows.ApplicationModel.UserDataTasks.UserDataTaskRegenerationProperties.UserDataTaskRegenerationProperties

 ## -description

 Initializes a new instance of the [UserDataTaskRegenerationProperties](userdatataskregenerationproperties.md) class.

-## -params

 ## -remarks

 ## -see-also

 ## -examples